Tim Hendryx

-Timothy Green Hendryx (January 31, 1891 – August 14, 1957) was an outfielder in Major League Baseball who played with four different teams between the 1911 and 1921 seasons.
+Timothy Green Hendryx (January 31, 1891 – August 14, 1957) was an American professional baseball outfielder.
+He played in Major League Baseball with four different teams between the 1911 and 1921 seasons.
 In an eight-season career, Hendryx was a .276 hitter (356-for-1291) with six home runs and 192 RBI in 416 games, including 152 runs, 68 doubles, 22 triples, 26 stolen bases, and a .372 on-base percentage.

 Early life

 Hendryx was one of six children born to William, a stonecutter, and, Nancy.
 He was born and raised in Le Roy, Illinois, then moved to Jacksonville, Florida.
 There, he began his professional baseball career in 1911 with the Yazoo City Zoos of the Cotton States League.
 He primarily played third base for Yazoo City, but was used as a utility player and gained experience at every position.
 In August, Cleveland Naps scout Bob Gilks watched him play a few games, and recommended him to owner Charles Somers, who signed him to a contract.